 In this work, we study the camera redirection task: Given a monocular source video $\mathcal{V}^{src}$ and a target camera trajectory, our goal is to synthesize a visually faithful and temporally consistent target video $\mathcal{V}^{tgt}$ that depicts the same dynamic scene as $\mathcal{V}^{src}$ but viewed from the target trajectory.

-As shown in Fig.~\ref{fig:pipeline}, our framework has three stages.
-First, we reconstruct a static background and geometry-incomplete foreground in global scene space, and geometry-complete foreground in canonical object space (Sec.~\ref{subsec:reconstruction}).
-Second, we align the canonical foreground to the global scene via dense pixel-synchronized 3D--3D correspondences, yielding a unified geometry-complete 4D proxy (Sec.~\ref{subsec:alignment}).
-Finally, we render depth scaffolds along the target trajectory and synthesize the output with the video diffusion model (Sec.~\ref{subsec:synthesis}).
+Fig.~\ref{fig:pipeline} shows our three-stage framework.
+First, we reconstruct a static background and geometrically incomplete foreground in global scene space, and complete foreground geometry in canonical object space (Sec.~\ref{subsec:reconstruction}).
+Second, we align the canonical foreground to the global scene via dense pixel-synchronized 3D--3D correspondences, yielding a unified foreground-complete 4D proxy (Sec.~\ref{subsec:alignment}), from which we render depth scaffolds along the target trajectory and synthesize the output with a video diffusion model (Sec.~\ref{subsec:synthesis}).